esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 * Mnesia - we highly recommend Mnesia (a highly available and distributed database) over Redis for storing **transient** data.
  Being an Erlang-based database, it's the default persistence option for most modules in MongooseIM.

+    !!!
+Warning
- **Warning**: we **strongly recommend** keeping **persistent** data in an external DB (RDBMS or Riak) for production.
+        We **strongly recommend** keeping **persistent** data in an external DB (RDBMS or Riak) for production.
         Mnesia is not suitable for the volumes of **persistent** data which some modules may require.
         Sooner or later a migration will be needed which may be painful.
         It is possible to store all data in Mnesia, but only for testing purposes, not for any serious deployments.

 * Redis - A fantastic choice for storing live data.
  It's highly scalable and it can be easily shared by multiple MongooseIM nodes.